pub enum Cell {

 If synthesizing for a specified target, and not in out-of-context mode,

-an output will be replaced with an IoBuffer
+an output will be replaced with an IoBuffer and attached to a pin on

 the target device.